Bangor University - North Wales Clinical Psychology Programme

 • Answer the questions asked, rather than trying to tell us everything you think we should know.

-• Do not duplicate what you have already told us elsewhere, e.g., in the work experience section.
+• Use your character count wisely and consider that you might have already told us some information elsewhere, e.g., in the work experience section.

 • We are interested in getting to know you.